snonux/foo.zone/about/wishlist.md

 [![Fujifilm X100VI](wishlist/x100vi.jpg "Fujifilm X100VI")](wishlist/x100vi.jpg)

 I've the X100V already, that's why I hesitate to upgrade, really.
 The V still takes the same photos; the VI mostly tempts me with the nicer film simulations and a bit more resolution I don't strictly need.
 If I ever find a good trade-in deal I'll probably cave, but it's hard to justify at full price or I will simply wait for a future X100VII or I will wait until my X100V breaks down!
+And if I do get one, it has to be the silver — the black one is too stealthy for my taste.

 ### Ricoh GR IV